 and Melita both studied music at the U of O where they graduated with high academic honors.
 Danny specialized

 in composition, guitar, and keyboards.
 Melita is trained in classical vocal performance.
 They

 perform locally, for example at weddings and other events.

-chemistry, and works on business development and special projects at Aquero Company.
-He is skilled and thoroughly trained
+in chemistry, and works on business development and special projects at Aquero Company.
+He is skilled and thoroughly

-in synthesis, analytical methods, and performance assessment.
-He particularly is at home in pilot studies and field
+trained in synthesis, analytical methods, and performance assessment.
+He particularly is at home in pilot studies and

 After receiving the Ph.D., Steve took a position as an NIH research fellow